Heath1979/Happy-Heath/TESTING.md

 | 8 | User could not add a new location when creating a post | Yes | Issue with initial modal set ups for location and category.
 Both amended and AddPost form amended to allow for the changes | 2d3cb31 |
 | 9 | Search function returning user to the home page | Yes | When a new home page was added the return URL in the HTML function was not updated to accommodate the new page.
 Testing raised the error and code amended | dc6eea6 |
 | 10 | Add content section and Add/Edit post not responsive to smaller screensizes | Yes | Removed Summernote widget.
 Further reading required yo unsderstand how to make a widget responsive | 9ad4475 |

+### Known bugs

+- When creating a post using a external source such as AI it renders the content in HTML format in the Edit post view.
+This can be amended using a summernote widget.
+The summernote widget was unresponsive to smaller screensizes and at this stage I have not yet understood how to make the summernote widget responsive.